 Since they cannot land on water, they watch and steal food whenever they can.
 They chase bird and stress them to vomit, stealing their food.

-These birds are endemic to the archipeligo.
+These birds are endemic to the archipeligo and can live up to 25 years.